ginkgo-project/ginkgo/doc/sphinx/user-guide/arrays.md

 The first array `d` stores zero elements, and it is not associated with any executor.
 The second array `e` also stores zero elements, but it is associated with the executor `exec`.
 The difference between both is mostly relevant for [copy and move operations](#copy-move).

+It is also possible to create an array that doesn't allocate data, and instead takes existing data as input.
+More details are in [](arrays.ownership.md).

 ## Using